 - Why can’t you jump the queue?

 Kirsten Weiss examines each Nordic country in turn to illuminate the unique characters of Denmark, Finland, Iceland, Norway, and Sweden that make them so distinctive.
-In this introduction to Nordic values, habits, and self-perception Weiss focuses on humour, happiness, trust, work life and life in the welfare societys, and touches on the aim for equality, the direct tone and our views on children and divorce.
-It’s all mirrored in how we live, how we work, and how we, sometimes, get our wires crossed.
+In this introduction to Nordic business culture, values, habits, and self-perception Weiss focuses on humour, happiness, trust, work life and life in the welfare societys, and touches on the aim for equality, the direct tone and the views on children, family life and divorce.

-You’ll meet the German mangager in Norway complaining about half of his emplyees being away from the office, because of at sick child or a sick dog …, but at the same time admitting that the job is actully done and in the Nordic countries it not so much about face time but about what is delivered in the end.
+You’ll meet the German mangager in Norway complaining about half of his emplyees being away from the office, because of a sick child or a sick dog …, but at the same time admitting that the job is actully done.